una/una.github.io/_posts/blog/2015-10-09-vignettes.md

 - photo
 - effect
 - vignette
-subtitle: This week we'll take a look at one of the most popular photo manipulations&colon; adding a vignette to draw attention to the center of an image.
+subtitle: "This week we'll take a look at one of the most popular photo manipulations: adding a vignette to draw attention to the center of an image."
 header-bg: ../images/posts/css-effects/3/bg.jpg
 audio: audio-vignette
 duration: "6:55"